 Transcripts are not available for a section 341 meeting of creditors, but recordings of the hearings are available from the U.S. Trustee’s Office.
 Please contact the U.S. Trustee's Office at 414-297-4476, if you would like a copy of a section 341 meeting of creditors recording.

 If a court reporter was used to record the proceeding, contact the court reporting firm to order the transcript.
 All financial arrangements should be made directly with the court reporting firm.
 Below is the contact information for the two court reporting firms utilized by the Eastern District of Wisconsin Bankruptcy Court.
+Please note that all bankruptcy judges in this district currently use electronic sound recording.
+If a hearing was recent (2009 or later), it is unlikely that transcripts will be available from the following vendors.

 For hearings held on or after July 1, 2007: